 Provide a transition.

-Governmental Relations and Intercollegiate Affairs (GRIA) Commission
+External Affairs (EXA) Commission

 Membership

-The commission shall consist of the Executive Commissioner, at least three Senators elected by the Senate, and at least three at large members appointed by the Executive Commissioner and approved by the Senate.
+The commission shall consist of the Executive Commissioner, at least three Senators elected by the Student Senate, and at least three at large members appointed by the Executive Commissioner and approved by the Student Senate.

 The maximum number of elected/appointed is at the discretion of the Executive Commissioner.
-The commission shall serve as NDSU’s voting delegation to the North Dakota Student Association, save for two delegates, which shall be the Student Body President and Vice President.
-If there are not enough GRIA members to fill the delegation, the remainder of the delegation shall be at the discretion of the Executive Commissioner.
+The commission shall serve as NDSU’s voting delegation to the North Dakota Student Association (NDSA), save for two (2) delegates, which shall be the Student Body President and Vice President.
+The remainder of the delegation shall be at the discretion of the Executive Commissioner.

 Applications for at large members shall be announced over the Student ANNOUNCEment Listserv during the first two weeks of the academic year and as necessary.